dadi/docs/docs/web.md

 }
 ```

+> Chained datasources are not automatically added to the page.
+You must still include the datasource in the datasources block of your page config.
+> -- advice

 There are two ways to use query a chained datasource using previously-fetched data.
 One is _[Filter Generation](#web/filter-generation)_ and the other is _[Filter Replacement](#web/filter-replacement)_.

 #### Filter Generation